Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “A properly updated blog post is probably going to have new keywords, a new link profile, and most likely new added sections and text.”

 *Editor’s note: Your job isn’t over once you finish updating the blog post itself.
 You need to see whether your efforts are paying off.
-So, grab our Blog Post Performance After SEO Update dashboard to keep an eye on how your metrics change post-update:
+So, grab our Blog Post Performance After SEO Update dashboard template to keep an eye on how your metrics change post-update.

 Updating old content isn’t as tricky as you might think.